stosumarte/Datamosher-Pro-Standalone/Readme.md

 Compatibility with older OSes and Apple Silicon machines is not assured.
 Please let me know if it works or not on other systems.

 # DOWNLOAD
-### Just donwnload the latest version from the Releases tab.
+### Just download the latest version from the Releases tab.

 # Installation?
 Copy Datamosher Pro.app to your Applications folder and enjoy.
 App is not signed, thus may require to open via ctrl+click and/or allow it in System Preferences/System Settings.